Bells of the Lakes Members

 Laurie Pyle has been ringing handbells for over 40 years, and still enjoys every minute!
 She also has directed youth choirs and adult choirs.
 In addition to Bells of the Lakes, Laurie has been a sub for numerous choirs and ensembles in the Twin Cities for rehearsals and performances.
 Some of her favorite bell memories are ringing with Hart Morris for the debut of his piece “7/8 Lay them Straight”, playing at Orchestra Hall with Doc Severinsen and the Minnesota Orchestra for the Jingle Bell Doc concerts, and playing showcase concerts at the National Seminars in San Diego and St. Louis.
 Laurie also has been playing flute and piccolo since grade school, performing for many weddings, concerts, and other assorted performances!
 She is supported by an understanding family that includes her husband and daughter, who both play bells.
 Laurie is the President of Bells of the Lakes.

-Krista Riedel has been ringing for more than 25 years and started ringing bells in fourth grade.
-She began ringing with Bells of the Lakes in 2011 and is happy to be back this season after taking a year off.
+Krista Riedel has been ringing for more than 25 years and has been ringing with Bells of the Lakes since 2011, taking only one year off when her daughter was born.
 She studied music performance in handbells at Concordia University in St. Paul, where she was in the Handbell Ensemble, Christus Chorus, Concert Band and Vox 9.
 Krista has served on the Area 7 board with Handbell Musicians of America and has been both a performer and teacher at the area and national levels.
-An active vocalist, flautist, pianist and handbell soloist throughout the Twin Cities metro region, she is the adult and youth handbell director at Hennepin Avenue United Methodist Church and works as the office administrator at Redeemer Covenant Church.
+An active vocalist, flautist, pianist and handbell soloist throughout the Twin Cities metro region, she also directs the youth handbells at Hennepin Avenue United Methodist Church and works as the office administrator at Redeemer Covenant Church.
 Krista is married to Darin Riedel, also a ringer and director, and they have a very active toddler, Haleigh, and a Corgi, Arthur.

 Kristyn Svoboda has been ringing since college, discovering handbells as a student at Concordia University in St. Paul, Minnesota.
 She works as a research specialist, doing background checks with Omni Data Retrieval.
 She has mastered several other instruments, including flute, bassoon, percussion and piano.
 She’s a native of Farmington, Minnesota, and is partial to puppies, chocolate and video games.